Skip to main content

 Notes

 If you exceed your rate limits, you will receive a 429 Too Many Requests error.
+The error message will indicate whether your uncached or total token limit was exceeded.

 If you have questions about your usage or need higher rate limits, contact us via our website, or reach out to your account representative.